cobuildlab/cobuildlab-web/src/pages/blog/most-common-focus-killers-and-what-to-do-about-them.md

 <Br>

-Fourth on the list: the lack of recognition many employees feel.
+<p>Fourth on the list: the lack of recognition many employees feel.
 This problem, however, is a two-way street.
-As mentioned in the opening anecdote, if a supervisor feels the employee is somewhat, but not-quite productive enough, they could be loath to praise them for fear the employee will think they can slack off more.
+As mentioned in the opening anecdote, if a supervisor feels the employee is somewhat, but not-quite productive enough, they could be loath to praise them for fear the employee will think they can slack off more.</p>

 Concurrently, the employee – not receiving recognition or praise, feels their work is invalidated.
 By having a metric for productivity it's easier for both employees and management to gauge productivity and by extension, note how valuable the employee is.